josephDev123/nigeria_food_REST-api/README.md

 ## Nigeria food REST api
  ### Introduction:
- Nigeria REST API is an API that shows the name and description link on how to prepare Nigerian food.
+ Nigeria REST API is an API that shows the name of the food and the link on how to prepare Nigerian food.

 ### Installation: Axios/fetch API